AlanD20/iad/README.md

 # Interpreter

-This tool allows you to write scripts, rendering tools, and many more tools without sacrificing Speed and Memory.
+This tool allows you to write scripts, rendering tools, and many more tools without sacrificing `Speed` and `Memory`.

-This implementation uses Go as a base language to take advantage of goroutines and many other useful features that Go provides.
+This implementation uses Go as a base language to take advantage of features that Go provides.

 ## Roadmap